 Casino Gaming Goes Online

 Microgaming, a then-emerging software developer, launched Gaming Club — the first-ever online casino in 1994.
 While today’s casino players know the Microgaming name, it wasn’t always the powerhouse it is today.
-It was the first software developer to get into the online sphere, supplying virtual forms of roulette, blackjack, and slots.
+It was the first software developer to get into the online sphere, supplying virtual forms of roulette (learn how to play roulette here), blackjack, and slots.

 Shortly after the launch of Gaming Club, more software providers started to come on the scene, with Cryptologic emerging in 1995.
 Playtech and Net Entertainment soon followed, changing the landscape of online gambling.